helenajr/crc_prognosis/kmplots_tbxt.md

 \>normal and normal levels of TBXT mRNA.
 The observation of a difference seems to be robust at many different cut-offs, but the level of statistical significance varies depending on the cut-off.

-This is undoubtedly p-hacking and I wonder if it would be disingenuous to present the most dramatic looking graph (cutoff at 5.7) without mentioning that I p-hacked my way there.

-The more easily defendable place to put the cut-off is split between normal range and \> normal range as there is a rationale to support that independent of having looked at the data (but the result is not quite significant).

-With my less sceptical hat on, my feeling is that there is a connection between higher than normal Brachyury and poor prognosis in this data - the finding of a significant association is relatively robust whichever cutoff is used.